Raygun API

 We are always extending our offering of endpoints and scopes.
 You can make a request for your most needed API endpoints here.

 This is version 3 of Raygun's API.
-While we transition previous versions the Reporting API and RUM API will remain available.
+While we transition, the RUM API will remain available.